jfwgh/ga4d/README.md

 For quaternion Q, Q[0] refers to the value of the '1' component (that is, the 'scalar part' of Q), Q[1] to the value of component <b>i</b>, etc.

 A quaternion with scalar part == 0 is termed 'pure imaginary'.
+As shown below, this can be sometimes interpreted as a 3D vector.

 ##### Computing the product of quaternions q and r
 ``` d